raphaelbadia/badia.cc/README.md

 - a name with `fakerjs`
 - a color palette extracted from the image using `Vibrantjs`

-Then, it has been saved into my FaunaDB database.
+Then, it has been saved into my MongoDB database.

 The very quick and dirty code that did that is available at generate-database.js.
-The dependencies are left in devDependencies so you can run it with your own FaunaDB key if you want to.
+The dependencies are left in devDependencies so you can run it with your own MongoDB access codes if you want to.